Why Dakota Johnson Didn't Need to "Google 'F--ked Up Women'" for Her Lost Daughter Role - E! Online

 "I think there's so much in all of us and having the opportunity to just let some of it live—the space that Maggie created—I was able to go into the deeper, darker, more confused, more complex and intricate," Johnson explained of her process.
 "I think all of us are like that.
 It's rare when you have an opportunity to go there, to be real—rather than to be perfect, something that has to fit in a certain box."

 However, that doesn't mean art is imitating life for Johnson.
-As Colman noted: "Don't underestimate the imagination of actors as well."
+As Colman noted, "Don't underestimate the imagination of actors as well."

 "It doesn't have to be that you can only be a good actor if you've had a f--ked up life," she explained.
 "That's bollocks.
 Sometimes, if the script is good enough, it's your road map."